 Besides the embedded IIM and XMP fields of the image, the licensee’s site receives the metadata also through a secured link.
 This ensures that the metadata on the licensed image survives even when the image processing engine (e.g. GD) on the WordPress host removes it.
 The plugin re/writes the metadata after the delivered image is processed.

 Images maintain a complete “chain of title” in their lifecycle when tracked through the CLink platform.
 This capability has been available for HTML posts and pages since the end of 2019.

 This year new identifiers systems were implemented to the platform.
 In addition to Handles, content-based identifiers, named ISCC were added.
 These identifiers compatible with all media types, and can be generated by free tools, such as web, desktop, and embedded applications.
 The registry can be searched by ISCC to locate content, related creators, and rightsholders.
 Furthermore, users now can also add ISNI, ORCID, and PLUS identifiers to their records.

 The feature sets of wpCLink are invoked by “one button” operations.
 Though, “under the hood” of the platform, there are powerful components, including a Digital Object Architecture based registry, and an interoperable identifier and metadata framework of the Linked Content Coalition.

 The plugin is free for personal, non-commercial use on one domain.
 It allows one registration a day, though unlimited during the beta-phase.
 It is available from the WordPress repository.

-The Premium Edition with unlimited creators, bulk upload, Memento compatible archive options are slated for the third quarter of this year.
+The Premium Edition with unlimited creators, bulk upload, Memento compatible archive options are slated for the first quarter of next year.
 Interested readers can find out more by contacting us at [email protected]